 - Legal name of the product.

 - Ingredients declaration in descending order , as well as a QUID declaration.
 (Quantitative Ingredients Declaration)

 - Any warnings about specific ingredients, including novel ingredients such as chia seeds

 - Durability coding (Use by or Best Before)

-- Weight or volume using metric units and indication of average weight or minimum weight.
+- Weight or volume using metric units.
+There must also be an indication of average or minimum weight.
 (More information is here).
 The weight must also be labelled in the same field of vision as the name of the food and its alcoholic strength where appropriate.

 - Name or business name and address of the food business operator (Manufacturer, Retailer or Packer)

 The following may also have to be added, if appropriate: